-If you’re reading this article right now, then odds are you are already someone who is interested in conserving energy and water.
+If you’re reading this article right now, then odds are you are already interested in conserving energy and water.
 You already know that drip irrigation saves water from evaporative loss and uses less water in plant maintenance making it an incredible choice for those who want to stay environmentally-friendly.

 Traditional Doesn’t Always Mean Best

 While traditional above-ground sprinkler systems have been available for more than 100 years, drip irrigation is a contemporary choice that has only been available for the past 60 or so years.